Slain FBI agents worked to protect children from abusers

 Alfin and Schwartzenberger, gunned down Tuesday while serving a search warrant at a child pornography suspect's South Florida apartment, devoted their careers to capturing criminals who sexually abuse youngsters, often times testing the legal boundaries of computer privacy.

+"We are still reeling from the news," said Shelley Allwang, director of the Exploited Children Division at National Center for Missing & Exploited Children.
+"I feel lucky to have worked with people who had such commitment and resolve."

+The suspect was identified Wednesday as 55-year-old David Huber, who lived at the apartment complex.
+A law enforcement official familiar with the matter said investigators are looking into whether Huber may have been using a camera to monitor the agents' activity before opening fire on them and believe multiple shots were fired through a door.
+The official could not discuss an ongoing investigation publicly and spoke to The Associated Press on condition of anonymity.

-The FBI released no new information Wednesday about the shooting in the Fort Lauderdale suburb of Sunrise.
-Three other agents were wounded, with two of them hospitalized in stable condition.
-The third was treated at the scene.
-The gunman killed himself after a standoff.
+Three other agents were wounded, with two of them hospitalized.
+Both of the hospitalized agents were released Wednesday.
+The third agent was treated at the scene.
+Huber apparently killed himself after a standoff.

+Florida court records show Huber with only minor traffic violations.
+He had no listing as a sex offender and no Florida prison record.
+Records show he owned computer consulting businesses from 2008 until last year.
+Broward County records show he was divorced in 2016.

 Alfin, 36, and an agent for almost 13 years, made headlines seven years ago when he led a team that took down a Naples, Florida, man who was the lead administrator of Playpen, the world's largest-known child pornography website.
 Steven Chase had created the website on Tor, an open network on the internet where users could communicate anonymously through "hidden service" websites.